rspamd/rspamd/ideas.md

 	- recursion support in RDNS;
 * At the final evaluation we suppose to have the following tasks being done:
 	- DNSSEC chains of trust and DNSCurve or DNSCrypt trust model support

+### Add language detection to rspamd

+The current language detection system is based on merely unicode glyphs classes.
+This classification is quite poor, since it cannot distinguish many languages.
+The idea is to write an advanced language detection library, for example based on 3-gramms, and take advantage from lemmatization for a bigger set of languages.
+We also propose to write a more simple approach based on letters combinations as the starting point and check whether can we do better.

+* Difficulty: medium
+* Required skills: good knowledge of C **or** good knowledge of Lua
+* Possible mentors: cebka, az

+* We suppose that at the midterm evaluation, we could estimate the following:
+	- the working language detection based on letters combinations;
+	- the prototype of 3-gramms algrithm for better language detection.
+* At the final evaluation we suppose to have the following tasks being done:
+	- the working 3-gramms algorithm with trained corpus for the major languages;
+	- support of transliteration detection via 3-gramms for certain languages.